-4. Click the red circle on the left margin, to set a breakpoint, as shown in Figure 29.
+4. Click the red circle oin the left margin, to set a breakpoint, as shown in the following figure.

-Observe that the empty circle becomes a red dot of to indicate that a breakpoint is set on this line.
-Clicking on the red dot removes the breakpoint and reverts it to the empty circle.
+Observe that the empty circle becomes a red dot oindicate that a breakpoint is set on this line.
+Clicking on the red dot removes the breakpoint and reverts it to the empty circle